Help with Council Tax

 Each council has complete discretion (they can decide) on who they offer this support to, and how to offer this support.
 Each council has its own way of deciding who is given a payment.

-If you've been refused a Discretionary Payment and think the decision is wrong, you can always ask the council to look at their decision again.
+If you've been refused a Discretionary Payment and think the decision is wrong, you can always ask the council to look at its decision again.

 Discretionary Relief